-Academic.
-A student may be placed in the Extended Study Program (ESP) for academic reasons at the discretion of the Promotions Committee having jurisdiction over the student's academic progress.
+A student may be placed in the Extended Study Program (ESP) for academic reasons at the discretion of the Student Promotion and Graduation Committee.
 A student placed in ESP for academic reasons is automatically placed on academic probation and will not be returned to good academic standing until all failed courses are retaken and passed, and a subsequent quarter at the full credit load is successfully completed.
-If a student is placed in ESP, such action does not modify or limit the Promotion Committee's options for recommendation for dismissal.
+If a student is placed in ESP, such action does not modify or limit the Student Promotion and Graduation Committee's options for recommendation for dismissal.
 Thus, the student may be dismissed for academic reasons while in ESP.
 Students will be assessed tuition for any additional years of instruction.